kdd9198/SWEN-course-page-migration/README.md

 ## Migration

 For most pages, the migration process is very simple.
 It is usually just a matter of taking the content from the existing page and converting it into markdown inside of the page's content file in the content directory.
-However, complex (or large) tables will generally need to be replaced with an alternative layout.
-Shortcodes are very useful for this, as they allow a degree of additional control over the style ofthe page.
-Examples of a few shortcodes can be found below.
-For more information these shortcodes, or other useful shortcodes included in the theme such as Steps, see the documentation for the book theme (linked above).
+However, complex (or large) tables may need to be replaced with an alternative layout.
+Shortcodes are very useful for this, as they allow a degree of additional control over the style of the page.

+### Missing Pages

+The following are pages that do not currently exist, or need extra review/modification after the migration process, and may need to be created from scratch:

+* Schedule
+* update Course Description in Syllabus
+* Assignments
+* Project

+New pages can be created either by creating a new markdown file in the appropriate directory, or configuring an archetype and using the `hugo new content` command (see Adding New Content Pages above)